-You can help shape the future of healthcare.
+Q: How can participation in GHI help shape the future of healthcare?

 Q: How will my information be kept confidential?

 A: Our goal is to enroll tens of thousands of individuals in this ongoing study.
-This large sample size will allow us to study the widest range of genetic variants in DNA to best inform about many different genetic and medical disorders, for example, diabetes, hypertension, cancer and asthma.
+This large sample size will allow us to study the widest range of genetic variants in DNA to best inform about many different genetic and medical disorders.

 Q: Will I be recontacted?

 A: The choice to be recontacted is yours.
-If you allow, we may contact you if we find significant results affecting your personal health.
+If you allow, we will make reasonable and practicable efforts to contact you if we find significant results affecting your personal health (see below).
 Researchers may also contact you to ask you to consider volunteering for future studies, although you have no obligation to do so.
-Your participation is voluntary and you may withdraw from the study at any time by contacting us at 224.364.7470.

 If you have further questions, please call the Genomic Health Initiative staff at 224.364.7470 or email email@example.com.